huserben/scrum-kata/questions/nodod.md

 title: "#No DoD"
 parent: Katas
 ---
-What if a developer refuses to conform with the DoD?
+What if a developer refuses to conform to the Definition of Done (DoD)?